maarjaosi/hdDglm/README.md

 High-Dimensional Dynamic Generalized Linear Models in R

-You can install the package by downloading the file "hdglm.zip" and running `install.packages("path")` in R, where `path` is the path to the downloaded file on your computer.
+You can install the package by downloading the file "hddglm.zip" and running `install.packages("path")` in R, where `path` is the path to the downloaded file on your computer.